 For Mayor Doug French, 2013 is a rebuilding year for the City.
 “The totality of capital improvement projects to repair our aging infrastructure is one big initiative,” he said in an interview after the workshop.
-“We have a four-year financial plan, which will allow us to beautify our downtown, create safer sidewalks, intersections, and streets, and keep property values high.
-It’s tied to our labor contracts.”
+A four-year financial plan is in place, which will allow to beautify the downtown by having concrete sidewalk raising, create safer sidewalks, intersections, and streets, and keep property values high.

 Councilman Joe Sack would like to see a number of outstanding issues come to resolution this year.
 Among them: “Figure out what’s happening with 1037 Boston Post Road; come to a mutually acceptable agreement on the police contract without having to see this through to the bitter end; continue Phase 1 of the Rye Golf Club investigation and pivot into Phase 2 to restore members’ faith in the club and make sure they have a successful season; possible outsourcing of the recycling aspect of sanitation collection; and Playland — everyone is ‘gaga’ about the Sustainable Playland Inc. plan, but City of Rye residents should receive preference on field use.”

 Overall, Councilwoman Julie Killian agrees that finishing up old business is a step in the right direction.
 For one, she’d like to make sure the City has a firm conflict-of-interest policy on City employees having outside employers.
 She’d like to see a list of everything the City owns and leases for the sake of full financial disclosure and future decision-making.
 Killian also wants to review the Enterprise Fund model.